sodicksonlab/TGVN/README.md

 ## File Descriptions

 ### Data and Splits
 - **`fastmri_split`**: Contains the data split for the fastMRI knee dataset.
 Note that the fastMRI training and validation sets were combined and the training/validation/test splits for our experiments were created on a per-patient basis.
-The csv files contain filenames, so the user should modify them depending on the dataset location.
+The CSV files contain filenames, so the user should modify them depending on the dataset location.
 - **`m4raw_split`**: Contains the data split for the M4Raw dataset.
-Note that the csv files contain split and filenames, so the user should modify them depending on the dataset location.
+Note that the CSV files contain split and filenames, so the user should modify them depending on the dataset location.

 ### SLURM Batch Scripts
 - **`K1.sbatch`**: SLURM script for running the experiment K1 using TGVN / E2E-VarNet.